karthik-d/room-slot-booking/README.md

  ```
  #### POST Request Example

- - Used to CREATE an Employee iD
+ - Used to CREATE an Employee ID
  - JSON Data required - emp_type (the type of employee for whom to generate ID - valid values are 'manager', 'admin'
  Refer users/constants.py - The EMPLOYEE_PREFIXES dictionary's keys are the available employee types)
  - It is recommended to make POST requests directly through browser to avoid loss or incorrect formatting of data